Wil Nieves

-Wilbert "Wil" Nieves (born September 25, 1977) is a Puerto Rican former professional baseball catcher and current minor league coach.
+Wilbert Nieves (born September 25, 1977) is a Puerto Rican former professional baseball catcher and current minor league coach.
 He played in Major League Baseball (MLB) for the San Diego Padres, New York Yankees, Washington Nationals, Milwaukee Brewers, Colorado Rockies, Arizona Diamondbacks, and Philadelphia Phillies.

 Playing career

 San Diego Padres

 Nieves was selected by the Padres in the 47th round of the 1995 MLB draft.
 He made his major league debut on July 21, 2002, for the San Diego Padres, and played 28 games with them during their 2002 season.

 Anaheim/Los Angeles Angels

 Nieves was selected off waivers by the Anaheim Angels on December 20, 2002.

 New York Yankees

 He was traded to the New York Yankees for pitcher Bret Prinz.
 Nieves won a spot on the Yankees 2007 roster by beating out Todd Pratt and Raul Chavez during spring training.
 He served as the back-up catcher to Jorge Posada, but was primarily considered Mike Mussina's "personal catcher."
 Joe Torre experimented with using Nieves to help bolster Mussina out of a rough stretch with good results.

 Nieves made his first career non-catching appearance in the ninth inning of a game on July 8, 2007, against the Angels; he played first base when the Yankees ran low on position players.

 Following an impressive 2-for-3 performance against the Tampa Bay Devil Rays on July 21, 2007, Nieves was designated for assignment by the Yankees following news that they had acquired José Molina from the Los Angeles Angels of Anaheim.
 Though respected as a good defensive catcher, Nieves hit just .164 for the Yankees.

 "It's just business and I really want this team to go all the way to the playoffs and, hopefully, win the World Series," Nieves said.
 "They're a bunch of great guys.
 I love them, Torre and all those guys.
 They can improve the backup catcher and they're bringing in Molina.
 He's a great catcher, too."

 Nieves cleared waivers, and reported to the Yankees' Triple-A Scranton/Wilkes-Barre Yankees on July 27, 2007.
 Nieves was the starting catcher for Scranton.
 He declared free agency in October 2007.
 He played for Licey in the Dominican Winter League during the off-season.